 When equipped with the 2.0-litre four cylinder naturally-aspirate engine, the Seltos has an average cost per service of $402 while Seltos models with the turbocharged 1.6-litre have an average service cost of $466.

-The Kia Seltos has proven to be a very popular model and at the moment the wait times are estimated to be around six months from time of order, although we are led to believe that those times may start to shorten in the near future.
+The Kia Seltos has proven to be a very popular model and at the moment the wait times are estimated to be somewhere between 6-12 months but improving rapidly as we head furrther into 2023.

 Base models come equipped with an 8.0-inch touchscreen infotainment system with Android Auto and Apple CarPlay and reversing camera with rear parking sensors.

-The 2021 Kia Seltos, when equipped with the standard 2.0-litre four-cylinder, consumes 6.8L/100km on the ADR combined city and highway cycle.
+The 2023 Kia Seltos, when equipped with the standard 2.0-litre four-cylinder, consumes 6.9L/100km on the ADR combined city and highway cycle.

 Each Kia Seltos model measures 4370mm in length, 1800mm in width and sits 1615mm high without the roof rack in place, which bumps up to 1630 mm when attached.